JDeLay-JR/Blog/Capstone.md

 !["Tech Stack"](TechStack.png)

 The technology stack our team used to build Scrappr was based on Node.js.
 Our backend consisted of a PostgreSQL database in combination with an Express web server framework.
-We decided to leverage the Sequelize ORM to seamlessly manage data flow from our database to our frontend.
+We decided to leverage the Sequelize.js ORM to seamlessly manage data flow from our database to our frontend.
 We built our frontend using React & Redux which allowed us to create a highly responsive progressive web application that was able to respond immediately to real-time state changes in the Redux store.

 ## Dealing with Images